flozonn/zendesk-aws-support/README.md

 ### 🤖 Zendesk configuration

-#### 1.Create 2 custom fields
+#### 1.Create 3 custom fields
-First create 2 additional custom fields in the Zendesk form to gather data about Severity, Impacted Service and Category of the case:
+First create 3 additional custom fields in the Zendesk form to gather data about Severity, Impacted Service and Category of the case:
 - Field named AWS Service should be a drop down field with serviceCodes value (SageMaker)
 - Field named Category code should be a drop down field with all the possible categoryCodes for a give serviceCode (cf file in /zendeskResources directory).
+- Field named Severity should be a drop down field with ["urgent","high","normal","low","critical"]
 #### 2.Create Webhooks
 Then create 3 webhooks:
 - aws support - solved, endpoint = https://your_gateway_url/solved
 - aws support - update, endpoint = https://your_gateway_url/update
 - aws support - create , endpoint = https://your_gateway_url/create

+⚠️ When creating the webhook select Authentication + Bearer token and add the bearer_token variable from /platform/tofill.auto.tfvars

 ####  3.Create Triggers
 From the Zendesk Admin Panel, create **3 triggers** (under *Objects and Rules*).